MilanVlaski/issue-tracking/README.md

 11. Kako vidjeti koliko je brzo inženjer riješio problem?
 Pogledati vrijeme od kad je predao problem, do vremena kad je dao zakrpu.
  # To do
 ## Must do
+- [ ] Check what kind of event is transmitted onchange, and review the javascript code chatgpt spat out
 - [ ] Create local db and use the app a bunch with it.
 - [ ] FEAT: Change state of problem
   - It's a dynamic dropdown (ask chatgpt the simplest way to do it)